Yair Shimansky

-Yair Shimansky is a jeweler based in Cape Town, South Africa, who specializes in diamonds.
-He owns several retail stores in South Africa, and a diamond cutting and polishing business in Johannesburg, South Africa.
-Shimansky has made what is claimed to be the world's most expensive temporary tattoo and a 900 carat diamond-encrusted soccer ball created for the FIFA World Cup.
+Yair Shimansky is a jeweler based in Cape Town, South Africa, specializing in diamonds.
+He owns several retail stores in South Africa, and operates a diamond cutting and polishing business in Johannesburg, South Africa.
+Shimansky is known for creating what is claimed to be the world's most expensive temporary tattoo and a 900-carat diamond-encrusted soccer ball for the FIFA World Cup.